 2. Get to know your new home

 Research the place you’re moving to as much as possible.
 It’s a good idea to see some different areas while you’re there so you can find the one that suits your lifestyle best.
 If you can’t visit before you move, speak to people already living there to get a better picture.
-Local social media groups can be helpful to join, and your new employer will be able to offer advice.
+Local social media groups can be helpful to join, and your new employer will be able to offer some advice.

 3. Ask for help